DPDK/dpdk/doc/guides/linux_gsg/sys_reqs.rst

 *   coreutils:  cmp, sed, grep, arch

-*   gcc: versions 4.5.x or later is recommended for i686/x86_64. versions 4.8.x or later is recommanded for ppc_64.
+*   gcc: versions 4.5.x or later is recommended for i686/x86_64. versions 4.8.x or later is recommanded for ppc_64 and x86_x32 ABI.
 On some distributions, some specific compiler flags and linker flags are enabled by default and affect performance (- fstack-protector, for example).
 Please refer to the documentation of your distribution and to gcc -dumpspecs.